Skip to main content

 AnthroSource is an online portal to full text anthropological resources.
 AnthroSource includes a searchable database containing American Anthropological Association (AAA) publications, more than 250,000 articles from AAA journals, newsletters, bulletins and monographs and cross-disciplinary resources for all things anthropological.

-• eHRAF Archaeology
+• eHRAF archaeology

 eHRAF Archaeology is a cross-cultural database containing information on the world's prehistory designed to facilitate comparative archaeological studies.
 This annually-growing eHRAF database is organized by archaeological traditions.
 The full-text sources are subject-indexed at the paragraph level.
 Two thesauri, Outline of the world cultures (OWC), and: Outline of cultural materials (OCM), organize the collections and are included as searchable files.

-• JSTOR Archival Collection
+• JSTOR Archival Collections

 JSTOR provides access to back issues of a variety of scholarly journals.
 UNB Libraries currently subscribes to the Arts & Sciences (I through X) collections, along with the Life Sciences and Ireland collections.